top of page

 Choosing a Curandero

 • You are putting your spiritual safety and wellbeing into the hands of the Curandero during the ceremony, so make sure you are drinking with someone you feel safe with.
-Under the influence of Ayahuasca, you are opened up to the spiritual world, and it is the Curandero's job to keep the space safe, to keep ill-intentioned spirits away, and to keep you protected during your journey.
-If for any reason you don't get a good feeling about the Curandero or the energy of the space, don't participate in the ceremony!
+Under the influence of Ayahuasca, you are opened up to the spiritual world, and it is the Curandero's job to keep the space safe, to keep you spiritually protected, and to hold a space that is condusive for your healing .
+If for any reason you don't get a good feeling about the Curandero or the energy of the space, don't participate in that[p ceremony!

-• Keep in mind that the energy of the practitioner will reflect the types of spirits that have chosen to work with them and the quality of their dietas and the healing work they have done on themselves, so you can learn a lot about them and their work from their general behaviour and demeanour.
+• Keep in mind that the energy of the practitioner can be a big reflection of the quality of their dietas and the healing work they have done on themselves, so you can learn a lot about them and their work from their general behaviour and demeanour.
 If they appear to have a lot of stress and drama surrouding them, that is all going to be coming into the ceremony with them too.
-Someone who is calm and grounded will be able to hold a much safer space than someone who involves themselves in every potential issue and problem.
+Someone who is calm and grounded will be able to hold a much safer space than someone who is preoccupied with a lot of worries and problems.
 A good rule of thumb is not to drink with someone you feel like you wouldn't want to be.

 • Don't hesitate to ask the centre or the Curandero about their history and experience.
 How long have they been working with the medicine?
 How many dietas, and which plants have they dieted with?
 What do they have to say about the medicine, their work, and how they can help you?
 The Curandero is essential for the safety and effectiveness of the ceremony, but if they talk more about themselves and what a great Shaman they are, and less about the healing power of the plants, that's another potential sign that they might not be the best person to work with.